benscrane/bencranenet/collections/_posts/2019-11-20-hidden-consequences.md

 ---
 title: Hidden Consequences
 author: ben
-excerpt: How our tools hide the real impact of our actions from us.
+excerpt: How our tools hide the real impact of our actions from us
 ---

 Tools often add a layer of abstraction between their users and the task getting done at the ground level.
 Abstractions are incredibly useful and much of what exists in the modern world wouldn't be possible without them.